druv022/Project_RL/README.md

 ## Problem Statement

 There are different types of experience replay, e.g.  prioritised experiencereplay  and  hindsight  experience  replay.
-Compare  two  or  more  types  ofexperience replay.
+Compare  two  or  more  types  of experience replay.
 Does the ‘winner’ depend on the type of environment?

 ## Experience Replays
 We mainly experimented with three experience replays techniques which are: